ADHD Foods to Avoid

 Take a look at what your kids eat in any given day and see how close you are to 25 grams a day.
 It is not hard at all to come in at double that – even while eating a seemingly, healthy diet

 Unfortunately, there is more to worry about in these sugary foods than sugar.
 Artificial food dyes are used to make candy look fun and inviting and exciting!
-Yet, they can be super harmful, too.
+Yet, they are another one of the foods to avoid for adhd.

 For instance, if your ADHD Kiddo experiences hyperactivity after eating a food, it may be from Red Dye 40, an artificial coloring found in even brown, green, and white foods.
 Blue 1, it seems, crosses the blood brain barrier, entering the bloodstream and possibly the brain.